rohitsodhia/phpDM/README.md

 * `array()` - accepts an array of the type within the parenthesis, ex. `array(string)`
 * `object:\Models\User` - accepts a class (with namespace) after the colon, to be used as an embedded object.
 If you're looking to embed objects that are only being used to model that embedded data, you should use the `GenericModel` class.
 If you intend on using the class independently, the class **must** be a phpDM Model of the same type as the model embedding it.
 In MySQL, this is converted to JSON on save.

-While not strictly necessary, its important to define the primary key:
+While not strictly necessary, its important to define theEmterrizzi84@gmail.com primary key:

 ```php
 static protected $primaryKey = 'id';
 ```